JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/Tutorial_Chmy_MPI.md

 ```julia
 add_box!(P,C,grid,  xlim=(-1.0,1.0), zlim=(-1.0,1.0), phase=ConstantPhase(4), T=ConstantTemp(400))
 ```
-which works just like any of the other GMG function.
+which works just like any of the other GMG function, except that you pass Chmy Scalar Fields and a Chmy grid object.
+Note that this also works in MPI-parallel.

 ## 3. Run the simulation on one CPU machine or GPU card: